rack/rack/README.md

 This environment variable sets the default for the maximum number of query parameters that `Rack::QueryParser` will attempt to parse.
-Attempts to use a query string with more than this many query parameters will result in a `Rack::QueryParser::QueryLimitError` exception.
+Attempts to use a query string or application/x-www-form-urlencoded request body with more parameters than this will result in a `Rack::QueryParser::QueryLimitError` exception.
 If this enviroment variable is provided, it must be an integer, or `Rack::QueryParser` will raise an exception.

 The default limit can be overridden on a per-`Rack::QueryParser` basis using the `params_limit` keyword argument when creating the `Rack::QueryParser`.